Loading...

 Choose Dark Chocolate

-If possible, opt for shakes made with dark chocolate, which typically contain less sugar than milk chocolate and offer more health benefits.
+Opt for a shake made with dark chocolate, which typically has less sugar than milk chocolate.

-Add a small amount of avocado or nut butter to your shake for some healthy fats, which can help mitigate sugar spikes.
+Include a small amount of healthy fats like avocado or nut butter to help slow down digestion.

 healthspan-mbl